 A Customer Service Center devoted to assisting residents is also located on the first floor.

 Freshman residents will have a mandatory full meal plan and undergraduate residents will have a mandatory partial meal plan.
-These plans can be used at the USC Village's new dining hall, as well as other USC Hospitality outlets.
+These plans can be used at the USC Village dining hall, as well as other USC Hospitality outlets.

 The first floor has a secure building bicycle parking room.
 Residents of USC Village may apply at USC Transportation's website for a parking permit at the USC Shrine Structure located about a block and a half east on Jefferson.